desmos-labs/primer/phase-5/report-post.md

 With version `v0.6.0` we've implemented the ability for users to report abusive posts.

-## Create your first tag
+## Create your first report
-Reporting a post inside a media is pretty simple; all you have to provide is:
+Reporting a post is pretty simple; all you have to provide is:

 1. the `id` of the post to be reported;
 2. the `type` of the report to create;